-- The programme promotes global health and pandemic prevention and therefore contributes to achieving the sustainability goal SDG 3 to 'ensure healthy lives and promote well-being'. - The programme contributes to Germany's involvement in joint strategies to tackle global challenges. - The programme contributes to knowledge generation, transfer and circulation in matters of global health and pandemic prevention. - The programme promotes closer partnership-based cooperation among higher education institutions, research facilities and public and civic stakeholders from the area of health care. - The programme contributes to making higher education, research and innovation systems more efficient and international. - The programme contributes to improving the quality and relevance of education and research at the higher education institutions involved. - In line with Foreign Cultural and Educational Policy, the programme contributes to finding new friends and partners for Germany and to making links with Germany stronger.
+- The programme promotes climate and environmental protection and the related SDGs (SDG 13, 14 and 15 in particular). - The programme contributes to knowledge generation, transfer and circulation in matters of climate and environmental protection. - The programme promotes closer partnership-based cooperation among higher education institutions, research facilities and public and civic stakeholders from the area of climate and the environment. - The programme contributes to an increase of expertise in emerging and developing countries in a wide range of fields relating to climate and the environment, and to improving these countries' conditions for developing solutions that are adjusted to their local, technical and cultural requirements. - The programme contributes to Germany's involvement in joint strategies to tackle global challenges. - The programme contributes to making higher education, research and innovation systems more efficient and international. - The programme promotes a more climate and resource-friendly approach to realising international cooperation between universities. - The programme contributes to improving the quality and relevance of education and research at the higher education institutions involved. - In line with Foreign Cultural and Educational Policy, the programme contributes to finding new friends and partners for Germany and to making links with Germany stronger.